mcinglis/c-style/readme.md

-#### Minimize what you expose; use `static` where you can
+#### Minimize what you expose; declare functions `static` where you can

 If a function isn't exported in the header, declare it as `static` in the source file to give it internal linkage.
-This lowers the chance of name-clashes
+This eliminates the chance of name-clashes among object files, enables a few optimizations, and can improve the linking speed.